fabifors/aquarius/readme.md

 Html: the app has a single page structure and the index.html file is the only html file in the project.
 Any element not found in this file is therefore injected by javascript.

-Css: the project contains four css files with separate areas of concern, there are also five css files accessed through CDN in index.html these are the quil css file as well as icons and fonts.
+Css: the project contains of four css files with separate areas of concern, there are also five css files accessed through CDN in index.html these are the quil css file as well as icons and fonts.

 normalize.css: this file makes sets a more consistent baseline for the rendering of the css styles.